supernnova/SuperNNova/docs/installation/FAQ.rst

 - **What is SuperNNova?**

-SuperNNova is a framework for lightcurve classification which uses on supervised learning algorithms.
-Training of those algorithms rely on large annotated databases.
+SuperNNova is a framework for lightcurve classification which uses supervised learning algorithms.
+Training of these algorithms rely on large annotated databases.
 Typically, we use simulations as the training set.

 - **Do you have a paper describing SuperNNova?
 How can I cite you?**